Shabaka Hutchings

 Shabaka Hutchings (born 1984), also known simply as Shabaka, is a British jazz musician, composer and bandleader.
 He leads the band Shabaka and the Ancestors, and formerly led Sons of Kemet before its dissolution in 2022.
 He was also a member of The Comet Is Coming, performing under the stage name King Shabaka.
-Hutchings has played saxophone and other wind instruments with the Sun Ra Arkestra, Andre 3000, Floating Points, Mulatu Astatke, Polar Bear, Melt Yourself Down, Heliocentrics, London Brew and Zed-U.
+Hutchings has played saxophone and other wind instruments with the Sun Ra Arkestra, Andre 3000, Floating Points, Mulatu Astatke, Polar Bear, Melt Yourself Down, Heliocentrics, London Brew, Turnstile and Zed-U.

 Background and early years

 Hutchings was born in 1984 in London, England, but moved to Birmingham at the age of two.
 From the age of six, he was raised in his parents' native Barbados.
 There, as a nine-year-old, he picked up the clarinet and practised along to the hip hop verses of Nas, Notorious BIG and Tupac, as well as the rhythms of Crop Over.
 Hutchings' father, Anum Iyapo, is a graphic designer who worked on albums by artists including King Tubby and Jah Shaka, and recorded a reggae poetry album called Song of the Motherland in 1985.

 Returning to England, at the age of 19 he went to the Guildhall School of Music and Drama, where he received a classical-music degree on the clarinet.
 In London, he joined the Tomorrow's Warriors programme, a blues workshop led by British bassist Gary Crosby, Janine Irons and expat New Orleans trumpeter Abram Wilson, where Hutchings met many of his future collaborators in the burgeoning South East London jazz scene.

 Hutchings was a BBC New Generation Artist from 2010 to 2012.
 He has also spent time in South Africa.